ssaucedo/create-react/README.md

   * Pattern 2 to this repo
     * Find the better way to represent it.
     * Document.
-  * Pattern 3 to this repo
-    * Find the better way to represent it.
-    * Document.
   * Pattern 4
     * Check if reselect memoization is not related.

-# NEW IDEA:

-    - BUILD A WEBPACK PLUGIN TO BUILD AN APP WITH DIFFERENT VIEWS!
-    - WOOOO